konstanzer/Ace_versus_Ace/README.md

 Baseball players, managers, scouts, and fans alike have used stats to analyze and compare player performance for as long as baseball has been played.
 As the game increased in competitiveness and complexity, more statistics were tracked, and in some cases, as with RBIs and saves, retroactively added to playing careers long since ended.
 Until relatively recently in the sport's history, metrics were limited to counting stats such as strikeouts and wins or averages such as ERA and WHIP.
 With the introduction of the radar gun as a measure of pitch speed in the late 1970s, baseball turned a corner.
 Scouts had a new way to judge a player's ability based on raw, on-field athletic performance. in 2015, the amount of on-field measurements exploded with the introduction of Statcast.

 Much of the value of Statcast data has been realized already.
 Pitchers such as Adam Ottavino have revived thir careers through a process known as pitch design.
 Using realtime feedback from high-speed cameras connected to a laptop computing movement, the pitcher tweaks mechanics and grips until he achieves a maximally breaking pitch.
-For the purposes of this project, I wanted to see what measurable on-field factors were associated with a successful pitch and their opposites.
+For the purposes of this project, I wanted to see what measurable on-field factors were associated with a successful pitch and outing and their opposites.
 It stands to reason that a pitcher may achieve an edge id he knows what factors are correlated with his successes and failures.
 On the opposite side of the ball, a hitter who knows the pitcher's usual plan of attack is more prepared for the location, movement, and sequence of pitches.
 ___

 ### Hawk-Eye